Table of Contents

 What is a Stocks and Shares ISA?

-A Stocks and Shares ISA, also known as an Investment ISA, is an account which allows you to invest into a variety of funds, bonds and individual company shares without having to pay capital gains tax (CGT), and income tax on any dividends or profit from your account, up to a certain value 📈
+A Stocks and Shares ISA, also known as an Investment ISA, is an account which allows you to invest into a variety of funds, bonds and individual company shares without having to pay capital gains tax (CGT), and income tax on any dividends or profit from your account, up to a certain value đ

 ISA stands for Individual Savings Account and there are 4 main types available:

-• Stocks and Shares ISA
+- Stocks and Shares ISA

-• Cash ISA
+- Cash ISA

-• Lifetime ISA
+- Lifetime ISA

-• Innovative Finance ISA
+- Innovative Finance ISA

-You can only open one of each type of ISA and they are all subject to an annual ISA allowance, which allows you contribute a maximum combined amount of £20,000 across these accounts every tax year💰
+They are all subject to an annual ISA allowance, which allows you contribute a maximum combined amount of ÂŁ20,000 across these accounts every tax yearđ°

-You can invest all your allowance into a Stocks and Shares ISA or spread it across your different ISA accounts, but you must stay within the annual £20,000 limit.
+You can invest all your allowance into one or more Stocks and Shares ISAs or spread it across your different ISA accounts, but you must stay within the annual ÂŁ20,000 limit.
 The UK tax year runs from April 6th to April 5th in the following calendar year.

-You should only invest if you’re prepared to take the risk, and make sure to read handy articles like this to help you make a fully informed decision.
+You should only invest if youâre prepared to take the risk, and make sure to read handy articles like this to help you make a fully informed decision.

-If you’re new to investing, why not brush up on the basics and get to know when investment is the right choice for you, with our beginner’s guide to investing.
+If youâre new to investing, why not brush up on the basics and get to know when investment is the right choice for you, with our beginnerâs guide to investing.

 How to find the best Stocks and Shares ISA

-Whilst finding the best Cash ISA is primarily a case of comparing the most competitive interest rates, choosing the best Stocks and Shares ISA depends more on how you want to invest and the service you would like to receive.
+Whilst finding the best Cash ISA is primarily a case of comparing the most competitive rates, choosing the best Stocks and Shares ISA depends more on how you want to invest and the service you would like to receive.

 Before choosing an ISA provider, make sure to consider your investment priorities and think about the features you want or need in a provider, such as:

-• Choice of investments
+- Choice of investments

-• Customer service
+- Customer service

-• Ease of use
+- Ease of use

-• Management fees
+- Management fees

-• Fund provider fees
+- Fund provider fees

-• Transfer or account closure fees
+- Transfer or account closure fees

 Bear in mind the cheapest Stocks and Shares ISA service might not always be the best option for you.
-If you’re new to investing, you might want to choose a provider that offers lots of information to help with investment decisions, opposed to a more basic service which simply allows you to buy, sell and view your account.
+If youâre new to investing, you might want to choose a provider that is more straightforward to use and covers the key foundations for a portfolio , as opposed to a more complex service that provides so much information and choice that it could be overwhelming.

-Along with ease of use, make sure to think about how ‘hands-on’ with your investments you’d like to be 👋 Trading individual stocks can become time consuming and require a lot of research.
+Along with ease of use, make sure to think about how âhands-onâ with your investments youâd like to be đ Trading individual stocks can become time consuming and require a lot of research.
 You might prefer to take a more passive approach and invest in a platform, such as Plum, which manages your investment funds for you.

-Plum also automates the investment process with it’s splitter tool, meaning you don’t have to constantly remember to make manual deposits, as the app does this automatically based on your preferences.
-It’s simple to open an account and you can start investing from just £1.
+Plum also automates the investment process with the Splitter, meaning you donât have to constantly remember to make manual deposits, as the app does this automatically based on your preferences.
+Itâs simple to open an account and you can start investing from just ÂŁ1.

 With all of this to consider, you might find it useful to use a comparison site to weigh up all your options.
 For some extra support, you could always seek advice from an independent financial advisor.
 Financial advisors can offer impartial advice to help you pick the right platform and investment strategy for you, however bear in mind, this will also come at a price.